mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

     <br>

 - Stablecoins are a type of cryptocurrencies pegged to a fiat currency, treasuries, gold or basket of currencies to stabilize the price fluctuation while getting the benefits of cryptocurrencies such as instantaneous settlement and borderless transactions.
+- Stablecoins bridge the gap between traditional and modern finance.
 - Mechanics of various stablecoins
     - Fiat based collateral which are the most common.
 They are backed 1:1 by a fiat currency such as USD or Euro or other high-quality liquid assets like U.S. Treasury bills held in reserve by a central entity.
     - Crypto based collateral which are backed by a reserve of other cryptocurrencies.
 Because the underlying crypto collateral can be volatile, these stablecoins are typically over-collateralized.
-This means a larger value of cryptocurrency, for example, $150 worth of Ethereum is locked in a smart contract for every $100 worth of stablecoin issued, providing a buffer against price drops.
+A large value of cryptocurrency, for example, $150 worth of Ethereum is locked in a smart contract for every $100 worth of stablecoin issued, providing a buffer against price drops.
-    - Algorithmic based stablecoins use smartcontracts to automatically manage the supply and demand to maintain the price peg .
-If the stablecoin's price drops below its peg, the algorithm decreases the supply (by burning tokens).
-If the price goes above, it increases the supply (by minting new tokens) to bring the price back to the target.
-More complex and risky.
+    - Algorithmic based stablecoins use smartcontracts to automatically manage the supply and demand to maintain the price peg.
+If the stablecoin's price drops below its peg, the algorithm decreases the supply by burning tokens.
+If the price goes above, it increases the supply by minting new tokens to bring the price back to the target.
+This is more complex and risky.
-- Stablecoins bridge the gap between traditional and modern finance.

 </details>